 Talk to your provider about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
 You may be able to take a different anti-inflammatory drug.
 Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers.

-You will have follow-up visits to see how your ulcer is healing.
+You will have follow-up visits to see how your ulcer is healing especially if the ulcer was in the stomach.

 Your provider may want to perform an upper endoscopy after treatment to make sure healing has taken place.